nastya-star/magic_form/README.md

 # Magic form

-This is application based on node.js "express" library.
+It is an application based on node.js "express" library.
 ######
-There is a form that receives username and email from user and adds is to an existing table, adding an id and a time of request.
+There is a form that receives a username and an email from the user.
+Also, it adds it to an existing table, adding an id and a time of the request.

 ## Documentation